electric-cash/electric-cash/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of elcashd and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of elcashd and elcash-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.